Belbin 9 Team Roles

 A range of Belbin Reports are available.

-They can be used to assess the strengths and weaknesses of an individual or team.
+They are used to assess the strengths and weaknesses of an individual or team.
 Understand behavioural differences in a working relationship.
 Or to assess candidates behaviours against the those required for a role.

 Quickly and cost effectively.